MaxLaumeister/Pixelated.js/README.md

 ## Under the Hood

+Here's how `Pixelated.js` works under the hood.

-To render an image, `Pixelated.js` wraps the `img` tag in a `div`, then renders the image to a `canvas` element on top of it.
-In browsers that support `image-rendering: pixelated` natively, this polyfill still wraps the image in a `div` to ensure consistent CSS behavior, however it lets the native `img` tag show instead of using canvas rendering.
+To render an image in a browser that does not support `image-rendering: pixelated`, `Pixelated.js` renders the image to a `canvas` element of the same size, then hides the original image.
+In browsers that support `image-rendering: pixelated` natively, this polyfill adds that property to the `img` tag so that the browser scales natively.

+In either case, the `img` is wrapped in a `div` to ensure consistent CSS behavior.